shanegibbs/dragon-gen/docs/rust-backend.md

 # Rust Backend Architecture

-The Dragon Clan Simulator backend has been converted from TypeScript to Rust and compiled to WebAssembly (WASM) for improved performance.

 ## Overview

 All core game logic runs in Rust and is compiled to WebAssembly, allowing it to run at near-native speed in the browser.
-The TypeScript frontend provides a wrapper layer that maintains compatibility with the original API.
+The TypeScript frontend provides a wrapper layer that interfaces with the Rust backend.

 ## Architecture

+The Rust backend consists of several modules that handle different aspects of the game logic.
+For detailed information about the service layer implementation, see [rust-service-implementation.md](rust-service-implementation.md).

 ### Rust Modules